-The County's auditors reported 5 findings and recommendations, which are summarized below and included in the County's Single Audit Report where there is further information and the County's responses.
-Because of these findings, the County's auditors recommended corrections to the financial statements to correct certain amounts before the financial statements were finalized.
+The County's auditors reported several findings and recommendations that are included in the County's Single Audit Report, where there is further information and the County's responses.
+Some of these findings and recommendations are summarized below.
 The County needs to devote appropriate resources and implement policies and procedures to:

-- Reconcile all cash balances to the County Treasurer's and banks' cash balances monthly and investigate and resolve unreconciled differences in timely manner.
-The County had not reconciled its recorded balances to the County Treasurer's balances during the year and had not reconciled its payroll bank account since July 2016, increasing the risk of error and the risk of theft or misuse of public monies.
-A similar finding was reported in the prior year. - Perform year-end closing and financial statement preparation procedures so that it can meet its annual financial reporting deadlines.
-Although the County's federal compliance audit deadline was extended to September 30, 2022, the County's creditors required annual audited financial statements sooner.
-The County was unable to meet this financial reporting deadline because of significant corrections it made several months after year-end, which delayed the audit.
-A similar finding was reported in the prior year. - Record revenues and accrue receivables in the correct fiscal year by identifying when the County has earned the revenues it collects based on its review of court and other departments' records, rather than based on assumption.
-A similar finding was reported in the prior year. - Maintain supporting documentation for all hours worked and ensure this documentation is approved by the employee's immediate supervisor as required by County policy. - Monitor subawards to ensure that the County completes the required monitoring procedures for all subrecipients of federal program monies.
+- Perform a comprehensive review of purchasing card policies and procedures.
+The County's auditors noted 1 out of 25 purchasing card transactions tested was not supported by an application documenting approval for the issuance of a departmental purchasing card, resulting in an increased risk for the misuse of public monies. - Reconcile all cash balances to the County Treasurer's and banks' cash balances monthly and investigate and resolve unreconciled differences in timely manner.
+The County's auditors reported that the County had not reconciled its recorded balances to the County Treasurer's balances during the year and had not reconciled its payroll bank account since July 2016, increasing the risk of error and the risk of theft or misuse of public monies.
+A similar finding was reported in prior years. - Perform year-end closing and financial statement preparation procedures so that it can meet its annual financial and federal reporting deadlines and provide its Board of Supervisors with timely, accurate, and complete financial information for decision making purposes.
+The County's auditors reported that the County was unable to meet its financial and federal reporting deadlines and could not provide critical information to the Board of Supervisors because the County did not devote sufficient resources to financial reporting for the size of the organization.
+A similar finding was reported in prior years. - Record revenues and accrue receivables in the correct fiscal year by identifying when the County has earned the revenues it collects based on its review of court and other departments' records, rather than based on assumption.
+A similar finding was reported in prior years. - Improve controls over federal grant programs that include a process for identifying and monitoring compliance with various program requirements.
+The County's auditors noted multiple deficiencies across several major federal programs, including late or inaccurate programmatic reporting, incomplete eligibility screenings, and unallowable activities.
+If these deficiencies are not corrected, the County could be at risk of losing future federal funding.